cse4208-wustl/studio2/README.md

 6. Declare and define a **prefix** increment operator, `operator++`, for the `Pressure` enumerated type that uses a `switch` statement to change the variable's state to the next-higher value in the enumeration if there is one.
 If the variable already has the highest value possible, the operator should leave the value unchanged.

-   In `main`, use that operator within a `for` loop to cycle a variable through its low, medium, and then high pressure values, using the shift operator from the previous exercise to print a line to `cout` with the corresponding string for each of those values, but not the string for the pop state.
+   In `main`, use that operator within a `for` loop to cycle a variable through its low, medium, and then high pressure values, using the shift operator from the previous exercise to print a line to `cout` with the corresponding string for each of those values.
+Do not transition to the pop state.

    Compile and run your program.
 In your answers, show:

+   - the new code you wrote for this exercise
+   - the output your program produced

+7. Declare and define a **prefix** decrement operator, `operator--`, for the `Pressure` enumerated type that uses a `switch` statement to change the variable's state to the next-lower value in the enumeration if there is one.
+If the variable already has the lowest value possible, theoperator should leave the value unchanged.
+If the state transition is not allowed (if the pressure is pop), the operator should leave the value unchanged.

+   In `main`, add another `for` loop that cycles the previous pressure variable from high down to medium, low, and attempts to cyle down past low.
+Use the shift operator  to print a line to `cout` with the corresponding string for each of those values.

+   Compile and run your program.
+In your answers, show:

+   - the new code you wrote for this exercise
+   - the output your program produced

+8. Add code to main that tests your implementation of `operator--` when the variable is in the pop state.
+You your answers, show:
    - the new code you wrote for this exercise
    - the output your program produced

 ## Deliverables

 Commit and push all modified and added files to the repo.